Portrait of King Manuel II

 Inv. no.: 15-A / MNAC147 / PD1204dep

-Manuel was born in Lisbon on November 15, 1889, son of King Carlos and Amélia.
+Manuel was born in Lisbon on November 15, 1889, son of King Carlos and Queen Amélia.
 He was the last Portuguese King.

 He took the throne at the age of 18, following the assassination of his father and brother – Luís Filipe, the crown prince – in 1908.

-As king, he remained loyal to the Constitutional Charter.
-Nevertheless, in 1910, after two years of rule and as a result of the establishment of the Republic in Portugal, Manuel II was deposed and went into exile in England until his death.
+Nevertheless, in 1910 – after two years of rule and as a result of the establishment of the Republic in Portugal – Manuel II was deposed and exiled in England until his death.

 He took part in World War I, integrating and subsidizing the International Red Cross and aiding the war wounded.